theDoland/ruby_react_workout/README.md

 * Workout naming
 * Saving past workouts as templates to fill in
 * Allowing google sheets or excel files to be imported
+* Profile page using D3 plots to track weight loss/gain and pounds lifted